sumitusf/data-dashboard/README.md

 #  County Indicators Dashboard

-This project is a **React-based Data Dashboard** that visualizes county-level economic and demographic indicators (e.g., Unemployment Rate, Median Household Income, Population).
+This project is a React-based Data Dashboard that visualizes county-level economic and demographic indicators (e.g., Unemployment Rate, Median Household Income, Population).

-It includes **interactive charts, tables, and comparison panels**, with filtering options by region, indicator, and year range.
+It includes interactive charts, tables, and comparison panels, with filtering options by region, indicator, and year range.

 ---